Academic Credentials

 • Society for Music Perception

-Prior to joining Exponent, Dr. Nave-Blodgett completed her Ph.D. in Experimental Psychology at the University of Nevada, Las Vegas.
-Her graduate work ranged from the perception of time and structure in music, the development of musical beat perception, the influence of expertise on auditory and visual perception, to the influence on cultural background on music and speech perception and production.
+Prior to joining Exponent, Dr. Nave-Blodgett completed her Ph.D. at the University of Nevada, Las Vegas, where she studied auditory perception, the development of auditory processing, attention, cognition, and human development.
 She also collaborated on studies of auditory perception that examined individual differences in the ability to perceptually separate multiple sound sources in a confusing environment, and individuals' ability (or inability) to identify changes in complex auditory environments.